 How to Submit an Article

 Articles should be submitted via email to Amanda Bumgarner, Choral Journal editor: email@example.com

 .
 Submissions are accepted at any point throughout the year.
 However, please note that all submissions received after

-October 15 will be held for review until January 1 of the following year to allow the editorial board time during the holiday season to focus on their own professional commitments.
+October 31 may be held for review until January 1 of the following year to allow the editorial board time during the holiday season to focus on their own professional commitments.